alexirpan/alexirpan.github.io/_posts/2020-02-20-puzzlehunt-tech.markdown

 In an Australian style hunt, puzzles are unlocked at a fixed time each day, with hints releasing over time.
-In a Mystery Hunt style hunt, puzzles are unlocked based on previoiusly solved puzzles, potentially with time unlocks as well.
+In a Mystery Hunt style hunt, puzzles are unlocked based on previously solved puzzles, potentially with time unlocks as well.

 Supporting both time unlocks and unlocks based on solving K out of N